Binance pairs perfectly with Koinly to make crypto tax easy! 🤝Sync Binance with Koinly to calculate your crypto taxes fast. ⚡ Connect in minutes! 🖱️

 Important

-4. Dust conversions more than 1 year old are not provided by the API.
+3. Dust conversions more than 1-year-old are not provided by the API.

-6. If you've already used the API method, make sure you delete your existing Binance transactions from Koinly before you upload your CSV file.
-You can find this option in the troubleshooting Binance page, on the right.
-It's really important you do this as otherwise you'll end up with duplicated transactions and an inaccurate tax report!
+5. If you've already used the API method, make sure you delete your existing Binance transactions from Koinly before you upload your CSV file.
+You can find this option on the troubleshooting Binance page, on the right.
+It's really important you do this as otherwise, you'll end up with duplicated transactions and an inaccurate tax report!

-You'll need to start by downloading a CSV file with your full trading history from Binance before you can upload it to Koinly - here's how.
+You'll need to start by downloading a CSV file with your full trading history from Binance before uploading it to Koinly - here's how.

 Important